The Monk Who Stopped Bullets with Silk: Inventing the Bulletproof Vest

 A monk who travelled across the ocean

-In America, Żegleń discovered he had a gift for inventiveness and he started working on developing durable materials.
+There, Żegleń discovered he had a gift for inventiveness and he started working on developing durable materials.
 You’re probably asking ‘Why would a monk get interested in creating durable materials?’ at this point.
 Good question.

 At the time of his arrival on American soil, US society was being troubled by so-called anarchists carrying out repeated attacks on public figures.
 Multiple assassination attempts were carried out and eventually Chicago’s mayor, Carter Harrison Senior, was infamously murdered at his own house.